summernote/summernote.github.io/01-deep-dive.md

 ### Key terms

-* Module: This is a component for supporting feature.
+* Module: Module is a component.
 * Context: Context is a kind of container.
 It has modules and editor's states.
 * Renderer: Renderer is a function for creating element.
 * UI: UI is a set of renderers to build ui elements.